Equity, Diversity, and Inclusion

 Peers

-We are committed to providing an inclusive workplace where all individuals and groups can fully participate while being and feeling welcomed, respected supported and valued.
-Everyone can contribute to their highest potential and will be valued and recognized for those contributions.
-Our EDI group supports this work by providing discussion forums, education and training opportunities within our office.
+Weber Thompson is committed to providing an inclusive workplace where all individuals and groups can fully participate while being and feeling welcomed, respected, supported, and valued.
+Everyone can contribute to their highest potential and will be valued and recognized for their contributions.
+Our EDI group supports this work by providing discussion forums alongside education and training opportunities within our office.

 Project Pipeline students interacting with